Ronald (footballer, born June 1997)

-Ronald dos Santos Lopes (born 18 June 1998), simply known as Ronald, is a Brazilian footballer who plays as a midfielder for Cuiabá, on loan from Fortaleza.
+Ronald dos Santos Lopes (born 18 June 1997), simply known as Ronald, is a Brazilian footballer who plays as a midfielder for Criciúma, on loan from Vitória.

 Club career

 Born in Belford Roxo, Rio de Janeiro, Ronald made his senior debut with Nova Iguaçu in 2016.
 Ahead of the 2019 season, after featuring rarely, he joined Nacional de Muriaé of the Campeonato Mineiro Módulo II.
 In the remainder of the year, he also played for Ponte Preta's reserve team in the Copa Paulista.

 In December 2019, Ronald moved to Juventus Jaraguá, and immediately became a regular starter.
 On 10 August 2020, he joined Série A side Fortaleza on loan until the end of the season.

 Ronald made his debut in the top tier of Brazilian football on 20 August 2020, coming on as a second-half substitute for Felipe in a 3–1 away win against Goiás.
 The following 8 April, he signed a permanent contract with Fortaleza until 2024.